What tax advantages can be built into trusts created in one’s Will?

 What is the recommended style to hold joint accounts?
 TIC, JTWROS, POD/TOD?

 TIC (“tenants-in-common”) is the estate planner’s favored account style in general, given that it does not attempt to dispose of the account funds at death.
 The issue with the other listed options (JTWROS, POD/TOD, aka, “joint tenants with rights of survivorship,” “pay on death” or “transfer on death”) is that these accounts will pass by operation of law to the survivor so named, whereas the estate plan may well not intend the estate to pass to the survivor.
 In other words, sometimes the account holder does not realize that the account will pass to someone other than as provided in his or her Will.
 Unexpected tax consequences can also result due to lack of the account’s coordination with the overall estate plan.
-TIC avoids these problems, because it results in the share of the deceased account holder passing via his or her Will.
+TIC accounts avoid these problems, because they result in the share of the deceased account holder passing via his or her Will.
 Many people are under the mistaken impression that these alternate account styles will help provide easy access to the account without the burden of probate, but access to a TIC account is generally gained by the executor within two weeks of filing the Will in court for probate.

 Are family limited partnerships useful for non-tax purposes?

-page, available to Firm clients, for more comprehensive asset protection discussion.)
+,” for more comprehensive asset protection discussion).

 What are some important tips in managing a family limited partnership?

 Any entity, be it partnership, corporation or limited liability company, will be respected by creditors and the Internal Revenue Service only to the extent the entity is respected by its owners.
 In other words, families must treat their partnership as unrelated partners would.
 This means avoiding the ownership of personal-use property in the partnership and avoiding disproportionate distributions.
 In addition, proper formalities should be followed consistent with the partnership’s governing instruments.
 Annual meetings of partners and accompanying minutes are a good practice, as well as a formal set of books for the partnership.
 Annual income tax returns for the partnership must be filed with the IRS, as well as annual Texas margin tax returns.
-Other state returns may be required if the partnership holds property in other states.
+Other state returns may be required if the partnership hold property in other states.

 What does a charitable lead trust accomplish?

-The most common form of charitable lead trust is the “CLAT” (charitable lead annuity trust).
+The most common form of charitable lead trust is the CLAT (charitable lead annuity trust).
 The CLAT is a trust that defines a fixed amount to be distributed every year to charity for a predetermined number of years.
 A CLAT is created by transferring cash or other assets to an irrevocable trust.
 Charity receives the fixed annuity payments from the trust for the number of years you specify.
 At the end of that term, the assets remaining in the trust are transferred to the non-charitable beneficiaries that were specified when the trust was established (commonly the children of the individual(s) who created the trust).

 In order to avoid paying any gift tax on such a transaction, many people set up the CLAT with large required annual payments to charity, so large that the present value of what will go to their children is essentially zero (referred to as a “zeroed-out CLAT”).
 This can be accomplished because the Treasury Regulations allow the children’s ultimate share to be valued at zero by using a defined “discount” rate which changes monthly, but is determined when the trust is established.
 Let’s assume the rate is 3% in the month the CLAT is created.

 Here is how the zeroed-out CLAT works.
 If charity will receive the full amount of what is initially contributed to the trust plus an assumed 3% rate of return for its term of years, then the grantor’s gift tax return can reflect that the portion ultimately transferred to children is $0.
 Indeed, if the trust assets perform at a 3% rate of return (or less), the children will receive nothing at the end of the term.
 However, if the experience of the assets exceeds such rate, then all of the excess ultimately will be left in the trust at the end of the term and will pass to children – at no gift tax cost.
-So, a CLAT is a means to help charity and give children the “upside” potential on the trust principal at the same time..
+So, a CLAT is a means to help charity and give children the upside potential on the trust principal at the same time.

 Is a charitable remainder trust a estate tax strategy or an income tax strategy?

 A charitable remainder trust (CRT) is primarily an income tax strategy, since (unlike a CLAT) it is an income tax-exempt entity.
 As its name suggests, the charity gets the “remainder” of the trust.
 Whereas, the stream of annual payments goes to the donor or someone of his or her choosing.
 Here are the three principal income tax advantages: First, if a given property would incur a capital gain tax if sold, it can instead be contributed to a CRT and then sold, with no resulting capital gain (since it is being sold in a tax-exempt entity).
 Second, the grantor receives an income tax deduction for the [future value] of the charity’s remainder interest in the trust property.
 Third, the proceeds [unreduced by income tax] from the sale are reinvested within the CRT and the earnings are not subject to income tax within the CRT (again, due to its tax-exempt status).
 However, every CRT requires a fixed sum or a fixed percentage of its value to be distributed to the individual beneficiary each year.
 When the distribution occurs, that carries out income tax consequences.
 Accordingly, many people view the CRT as a means of deferring rather than avoiding income tax, in exchange for giving the ultimate “remainder” left after the defined term of years to charity.
+With the passage of the Secure Act, the CRT is becoming even more important as a post-death income tax deferral strategy for IRAs.